What you should know before you leave home? Click on the following links to navigate quickly through this guide.

-Some document, form or other paper with my name - Marilyn White - and contact information - phone #, email and university address
+Some document, form or other paper with important names and contact information - phone #, email and university address - Marilyn White, Rakia Johnson

 When your flight arrives in the United States, you must clear Customs and Immigration at the port of entry.
 Plan at least 2 hours, or possibly 3 hours, if you have a connecting flight to Dallas/Fort Worth International Airport.
 Occasionally, the customs and immigration officers may seem not to be polite; they are required by law to use caution with matters relating to travelers.
 Even if the process seems long and exhausting, it is important to remain friendly, polite, patient and completely honest.
 You should have the following documents ready for inspection:

 • Any documents or letters relating to financial support, scholarships, prescription medications, etc. presented to the immigration officials.
 (You may want to have extra copies in case the officials need to keep the copy you present.)

 Keep these documents in a safe place and bring them to orientation at the university.
 If there is any question about your documents, you might be referred to secondary inspection.
 Don't be overly concerned.
 Referral to secondary inspection is completely routine to keep the inspection process moving.

 At the customs clearance point, you will be asked to declare the amount of money and the value of your items that you are bringing into the country.
 You will receive a declaration form before the airplane lands.
 You may be required to pay taxes on money exceeding $10,000 or on goods valued in excess of $250.
 It is most important to be truthful concerning customs regulations.
 Certain items are prohibited or restricted.
 Information listing restricted items is available from the U.S. Embassy or Consulate.